-If you're claiming certain benefits, you won't be able to get any extra State Pension by deferring it - see gov.uk/deferring-state-pension for more information.
+If you're claiming certain benefits, such as Pension Credit, you won't be able to get any extra State Pension by deferring it - see gov.uk/deferring-state-pension for more information.

 Getting financial advice

 Pensions can be taxed, so any extra payments from deferring your State Pension could be taxed too.
 It's important to consider whether to delay carefully.